-- An ICS-209 is required once an incident crosses the minimum threshold of 100 acres in timber/slash or 300 acres in grass/brush. - An ICS-209 will be required if any of the following occurs regardless of size: - o A Type 1 or Type 2 or Complex IMT is assigned - Two or more incidents are managed as a Complex - o A severe accident or fatality has occurred - o Commitment of national resources (aircraft, Type 1 crews, etc.) for more than 72 hours - o Complete weekly if more than 72 hours since detection and none of the above has occurred. - CALFIRE: in support of a fire management assistance grant (FMAG) application - ICS-209 updates are required twice daily during each established operational period by 0600 and 1800 hours. - Submissions of ICS-209 to once per day by 1800 can be negotiated between the GACC, the IC, the Agency Administrator, and under unified command with possible triggers, but not limited to: - o Incident moves from a Type 1 or 2 to a Type 3 or 4 - No foreseen growth of the incident - All action is limited to one shift per day - High containment with minimal threats - Minimal commitment of critical resources - Incident is 100 percent FRA and is not in unified command - A "Final" ICS-209 is submitted once the incident is 100% contained and/or controlled. - Requirements for, or any combination of Confine, Monitor, Point Protection and Full Suppression (not including 100% Full Suppression fires) - An ICS-209 will be submitted daily no later than 1800 regardless of size if at any time one or more of the following occur: - A Type 1 or Type 2 or Complex IMT is assigned - A number of incidents have been declared a "managed" complex - A severe accident or fatality has occurred - If none of the above occur: - ICS-209 updates will be submitted Thursdays only no later than 1800 hours. - A final ICS-209 will be submitted once the incident is declared 100% contained and/or controlled.
+- An ICS-209 is required once an incident crosses the minimum threshold of 100 acres in timber/slash or 300 acres in grass/brush. - An ICS-209 will be required if any of the following occurs regardless of size: - Complex IMT is assigned - Two or more incidents are managed as a Complex - A severe accident or fatality has occurred - o Commitment of national resources (aircraft, Type 1 crews, etc.) for more than 72 hours - Complete weekly if more than 72 hours since detection and none of the above has occurred. - CALFIRE: in support of a fire management assistance grant (FMAG) application - ICS-209 updates are required twice daily during each established operational period by 0600 and 1800 hours. - Submissions of ICS-209 to once per day by 1800 can be negotiated between the GACC, the IC, the Agency Administrator, and under unified command with possible triggers, but not limited to: - Incident moves from a Type 1 or 2 to a Type 3 or 4 - No foreseen growth of the incident - All action is limited to one shift per day - High containment with minimal threats - Minimal commitment of critical resources - Incident is 100 percent FRA and is not in unified command - A "Final" ICS-209 is submitted once the incident is 100% contained and/or controlled. - Requirements for, or any combination of Confine, Monitor, Point Protection and Full Suppression (not including 100% Full Suppression fires) - An ICS-209 will be submitted daily no later than 1800 regardless of size if at any time one or more of the following occur: - Complex IMT is assigned - A number of incidents have been declared a "managed" complex - A severe accident or fatality has occurred - If none of the above occur: - ICS-209 updates will be submitted Thursdays only no later than 1800 hours. - A final ICS-209 will be submitted once the incident is declared 100% contained and/or controlled.